geoschem/HEMCO/docs/source/hco-ref-guide/diagnostics.rst

 #. **Archive diagnostics for regional emissions**

-   To diagnose regional emissions, you must set :option:`ExtNr`, :option:`Cat`, and :option:`Hier` accordingly.
-The example below defines a diagnostic entry for CO emissions from the EPA16 USA
+   To diagnose regional emissions, you must set :ref:`hco-cfg-ext-switches-extnr`, :ref:`hco-cfg-base-cat`, and :ref:`hco-cfg-base-hier` accordingly.
+The example below defines a diagnostic entry for CO emissions from the EPA16 USA inventory:
-   inventory:

    .. code-block:: kconfig